dennis-kao/MendelianRNA-seq-DB/README.md

 	MT-ATP6	MT:9234-9511	NONE	0	1	6	0	6	PATIENT.bam:6	PATIENT.bam:NULL
 	AC002321.2	GL000201.1:9511-14322	START	1	1	70	2	72	PATIENT.bam:70	PATIENT.bam:NULL

-## Differences between MendelianRNA-seq-DB and Beryl Cumming's original MendelianRNA-seq
+## Differences between Beryl Cumming's original MendelianRNA-seq

 - SpliceJunctionDiscovery has been rewritten in Python and parallelized - decreasing processing time by a factor proprotional to the number of worker processes
 - CIGAR string parsing is handled by a function called parseCIGARForIntrons() whereas before CIGAR strings were handled by piping through multiple bash tools.
 As a result of improper parsing using bash tools, junction start and/or stop positions were not reported properly (e.x.
 1:100-200*1D30 represents an alignment that should really be 1:100-230 or 1:100-231)